Pure Energy Electric Longboard Review

 We subjected these board to a barrage of tests, and as mentioned above, the Pure Energy didn't impress us that much.
 We split up our testing procedure into 6 weighted metrics, with a handful of tests and evaluations under each.
 The following sections describe where the Pure Energy did alright, and where it didn't.

 This set of tests were simple in execution, but quite telling in results.
 We conducted a top speed test, as well as an acceleration test.
 The Pure Energy did slightly below average, earning a 4 out of 10 for this metric.
-We clocked it in at 15.27 mph in our top speed, putting it roughly in the middle of the pack, highlighted by the chart below.
+We clocked it in at 15.27 mph in our top speed, putting it roughly in the middle of the pack.

 This board did worse on our acceleration test, where we timed how long it took the board to complete a 50' track from a stationary start.
 It appeared to draw too much power, and would cut out repeatedly, forcing us to let off and re-throttle it.

 This board slowed down for the last two miles of the test, and takes 4 hours to charge a fully depleted battery — a decently long time compared to the other models.

 This metric's score was based on how comfortable the board was, whether or not we were drawn to it, and how it handled cracks and bumps in the road.
 The Pure Energy didn't really excel in this, earning a 4 out of 10.
 This model handled cracks similar to a normal longboard, but felt very sketchy on rougher pavement.
 It would vibrate, shake, rattle, and roll to the point that we were concerned about the board breaking on us.
 This board felt acceptable to ride, but the quirk of struggling to turn right proved quite annoying, and led us to slightly shun this board.